Interactive Visual Reasoning under Uncertainty: Related Work

 \section{Related Work}

 \paragraph{Visual Reasoning}

-A range of visual comprehension and reasoning tasks has been proposed recently.
-On the basis of a series of \ac{vqa} benchmarks~\cite{antol2015vqa,krishna2017visual,tapaswi2016movieqa,zhu2016visual7w}, Johnson \etal~\cite{johnson2017clevr} use synthetic images depicting simple 3D shapes to scrutinize a suite of \ac{vqa} models and discover their potential weaknesses.
-From a causal and physical perspective, the video dataset of CLEVRER was introduced by Yi \etal~\cite{yi2019clevrer} to investigate the performance of \ac{sota} models on learning complex spatial-temporal-causal structures from interacting objects in a scene.
-At a more abstract level, model performance in human \ac{iq} tests has been studied; Barrett \etal~\cite{barrett2018measuring} and Zhang \etal~\cite{zhang2019raven} archived datasets inspired by the \ac{rpm}~\cite{carpenter1990one,ea1938raven}, featuring reasoning on the hidden spatial-temporal transformation from a limited number of context panels.
-Approaches for this abstract reasoning task range from the neural end towards neuro-symbolism over the years~\cite{santoro2017simple,hill2019learning,zhang2019learning,zhang2021abstract,wang2020abstract,spratley2020closer,zheng2019abstract,wu2020scattering}.
-Inspired by Blicket detection and the problem of causal induction~\cite{gopnik2000detecting,gopnik2001causal}, the ACRE dataset~\cite{zhang2021acre} was presented as a way to systematically evaluate current vision systems' capability in causal induction.
-It is worth noting a visual reasoning method based on object-centric representation and self-attention~\cite{ding2022attention} has obtained notable performance on various visual reasoning domains including CLEVRER~\cite{yi2019clevrer}, CATER~\cite{girdhar2019cater}, and ACRE~\cite{zhang2021acre}, with the help of unsupervised object segmentation algorithms~\cite{burgess2019monet}.
+A range of visual reasoning and vision-language understanding tasks has been proposed recently.
+On the basis of a series of \ac{vqa} benchmarks \citep{antol2015vqa,krishna2017visual,tapaswi2016movieqa,zhu2016visual7w}, \citet{johnson2017clevr} use synthetic images depicting simple 3D shapes to scrutinize a suite of \ac{vqa} models and discover their potential weaknesses.
+From a causal and physical reasoning perspective, the video dataset of CLEVRER was introduced by \citet{yi2019clevrer} to investigate the performance of \ac{sota} models on learning complex spatial-temporal-causal structures from interacting objects in a scene.
+At a more abstract level, model performance in human \ac{iq} tests has been studied; \citet{barrett2018measuring} and \citet{zhang2019raven} proposed datasets inspired by the \ac{rpm} \citep{carpenter1990one,raven1938raven}, featuring reasoning on the hidden spatial-temporal transformation from a limited number of context panels.
+Approaches for this abstract reasoning task range from the neural end towards neuro-symbolism over the years \citep{santoro2017simple,hill2018learning,zhang2019learning,zhang2021abstract,wang2020abstract,spratley2020closer,zheng2019abstract,wu2020scattering}.
+Inspired by Blicket detection and the problem of causal induction \citep{gopnik2000detecting,gopnik2001causal}, the ACRE dataset \citep{zhang2021acre} was presented as a way to systematically evaluate current vision systems' capability in causal induction.
+It is worth noting a visual reasoning method based on object-centric representation and self-attention \citep{ding2022attention} has obtained notable performance on various visual reasoning domains, including CLEVRER \citep{yi2019clevrer}, CATER \citep{girdhar2019cater}, and ACRE \citep{zhang2021acre}, with the help of unsupervised object segmentation algorithms \citep{burgess2019monet}.
+The inclusion of embodied versions in visual reasoning tasks also marks a significant advancement in developing AI systems that can reason within intricate and realistic environments.
+Some other works \citep{beattie2016deepmind, wayne2018unsupervised} incorporate tasks designed to evaluate the reasoning capabilities of RL agents. \citet{hill2020grounded} demonstrates that RL agents have the ability to conceptualize new ideas within 3D settings.